 - c.
-In addition to the requirements set out in sections 3.1(a) and (b) above, as a condition of eligibility, Primary Applicants must: - Be a legal entity. - Be authorized to operate or carry on business in the province of Ontario. - Have a physical presence and be actively operating or carrying on business in the province of Ontario. - Comply with all legislation applicable to the Primary Applicant and its operations or business, including the Human Rights Code, the Occupational Health and Safety Act, 1990 (OHSA), the Employment Standards Act, 2000 (ESA), and the Building Opportunities in the Skilled Trades Act, 2021 (BOSTA).
+In addition to being an entity described in section 3.1(a) above, as a condition of eligibility, Primary Applicants must: - Be a legal entity; - Be authorized to operate or carry on business in the province of Ontario; - Have a physical location and be actively operating or carrying on business in the province of Ontario; - Comply with all legislation applicable to the Primary Applicant and its operations or business, including the Human Rights Code, the Occupational Health and Safety Act (OHSA), the Employment Standards Act, 2000 (ESA), and the Building Opportunities in the Skilled Trades Act, 2021 (BOSTA); - For greater certainty, the receipt of SDF Training Stream funding does not mean that any SDF Training Stream funded programming constitutes a pre-apprenticeship program approved by the Minister within the meaning of clause 1(1)(c) of O. Reg.
+877/21 under the BOSTA. - Maintain and declare appropriate Workplace Safety and Insurance Board (WSIB) or private disability insurance coverage, as applicable, to cover the cost of workrelated injuries/occupational diseases, as well as adequate third-party general liability insurance as advised by its insurance broker, and - Where it intends to deliver Level 1 apprenticeship in-class training as part of the project: - The Primary Applicant must be a Minister-approved TDA, or partner with a Minister-approved TDA; - The Primary Applicant must also ensure that the TDAs delivering Level 1 apprenticeship in-class training as part of the project comply with the following requirements: - Deliver all components of the Level 1 apprenticeship in-class training curriculum for the trade as approved by Skilled Trades Ontario (STO).

-- For greater certainty, the receipt of SDF funding does not mean that any SDF-funded programming constitutes a pre-apprenticeship program approved by the Minister within the meaning of clause 1(1)(c) of O. Reg.
-877/21 under the BOSTA. - Maintain and declare appropriate Workplace Safety and Insurance Board (WSIB) or private disability insurance coverage, as applicable, to cover the cost of workrelated injuries/occupational diseases, as well as adequate third-party general liability insurance as advised by its insurance broker. - Where the applicant intends to deliver Level 1 apprenticeship in-class training, the applicant must be, or must partner with, a Minister-approved Training Delivery Agent (TDA). - Applicants must also ensure that TDAs delivering Level 1 apprenticeship in-class training as part of the project comply with the following requirements: - TDAs must deliver all components of the Level 1 apprenticeship inclass training curriculum for the trade as approved by Skilled Trades Ontario (STO). - TDAs must also issue all participants who successfully complete Level 1 in-class training the same documentation of Level 1 completion (e.g., transcript) given to registered apprentices who successfully complete the same training. - Note: these requirements apply to all Level 1 apprenticeship inclass training delivered through SDF projects, including where some or all participants are not registered apprentices at the time the training is delivered.
+- Issue all participants who successfully complete Level 1 in-class training the same documentation of Level 1 completion (e.g., transcript) given to registered apprentices who successfully complete the same training. - Note: these requirements apply to all Level 1 apprenticeship inclass training delivered through SDF Training Stream projects, including where some or all participants are not registered apprentices at the time the training is delivered.

 Entities that are not eligible to be a Primary Applicant may be eligible to participate in an application or project as a participating and/or contributing partner(s).

-Entities can submit more than one application; however, each project and the project activities must be substantively different in each application.
-Entities may partner together on multiple projects.
-In cases where the same applicant(s) submit multiple applications, the applicant(s) must demonstrate how the project and project activities in each application differ in each of the following categories:
+Primary Applicants can submit more than one application; but not more than three applications [for each round of the SDF Training Stream.
+Each project and the project activities must be substantively different in each application.
+Entities may partner together on multiple projects, provided that no entity is the Primary Applicant for more than three projects.
+In cases where the same applicant(s) submit multiple applications, the applicant(s) must demonstrate how the project and project activities in each application differ in each of the following categories, and must identify different KPI's for each project:

-- objectives,
+- · objectives,

 - target sectors,

 - participant groups, and

-focus areas.
+- focus areas.